 We consider the system model shown in Figure 1.
 There are three parties involved.
-The Data Owner collects relevant data and intends to provide certain service on top of the data.
-The Server is a third party that computes certain functions on the data forwarded by the Owner and answers queries on the Owner's behalf.
-Finally, multiple Clients query the Server for answers computed on the data stream.
+The Data Owner owns the data in the sense that it collects relevant data and intends to provide certain service on top of the data.
+The Server is the third party that computes certain functions on the data forwarded by the Owner and answers queries on the Owner's behalf.
+Finally, multiple Cliets query the Server for answers computed on the data stream.
 In the online marketplace example described in Section I, the marketplace is the Owner, the cloud is the Server, and various sellers are the Clients.
-In some existing works [9], [10], [11], [12], [13], the Data Owner and the Clients are referred to as the delegator and verifiers respectively.
+In some existing works [9], [10], [11], [12], [13], the Data Owner and the Clients are referred to as the delegator and the verifiers respectively.